 An hour later I have bled the new engine injector lines and fire up the old diesel.
 Pedro sits next to me when we slowly roll out of the workshop for a quick suspension test after we have taken out a leaf on each side.
 Again I am thrilled.
 Shifting gears feels smooth again as the diesel battles the Quito afternoon rush uphill, leaving a big black cloud behind us.

-Pedro navigates me through endless weaving, narrow, rolling streets where the Land Cruiser constantly shifts its weight from left to right and visa versa.
+Pedro navigates me through endless weaving, narrow, rolling streets where the Land Cruiser constantly shifts its weight from left to right and vice versa.
 These roads are littered with speed bumps in different graduations and the Toyota feels very solid with the improved set-up in the rear.
 Having repaired the frame feels good as well and I have good hope that the clacking sounds and the pulling on the steering are a thing of the past.

 We both feel that the front still feels a bit too stiff so we decide to take out yet another leaf at the front.
 Apart from all that I conclude that the overdrive shifts, but not to my liking.
 It needs to be firmer and Pedro has an idea.
 Back to the workshop.